Week 31: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - WAPO reported that Mueller is investigating Kushner for his finances and business dealings.
 This is in addition to previously reported investigations of Kushner’s meetings in December with Kislyak and Gorkov.

-- CNN reported the House Intel Comm is planning to call Brad Parscale, the digital director for Trump’s campaign, in their investigation of possible collusion between the Trump campaign and Russia.
+- CNN reported the House Intel Committee is planning to call Brad Parscale, the digital director for Trump’s campaign, in their investigation of possible collusion between the Trump campaign and Russia.

 - CNN also reported that Kushner is under federal investigation for his role in overseeing Trump’s data operations, and is expected to talk to Senate investigators about the campaign’s data operation.